cloudnativer/kube-install/README.md

 ```

 Notice: Please make sure that the `-ostype` flag you entered is correct, only support `rhel7`, `rhel8`, `centos7`, `centos8`, `ubuntu20`, `suse15` these types of "ostype".<br>
-In addition, if you need to specify the directory path to the Kubernetes cluster installation, you can set it using the `-softdir` parameter.

 <br>

 ## 2.3 Open the SSH password free channel

 <br>
-Before using the web platform for installation, please open the SSH password free channel from localhost to the target host.
+Before installation, please open the SSH password free channel from localhost to the target host.

-You can open the SSH password free channel by manually, or through the `kube-install -exec sshcontrol` command.<br>
+You can open the SSH password free channel by manually, or using the `kube-install -exec sshcontrol` command.<br>

 ```
 # cd /root/kube-install/